sensedeep/onetable-migrate/README.md

 -   Control by the SenseDeep DynamoDB Developer Studio GUI.
 -   No module dependencies other than OneTable.
 -   Supported by [SenseDeep](https://www.sensedeep.com/) for graphical migrations control.
--   Works with AWS SDK v2 and v3

 ## Installation